 So now the AAP is suing Media Sarkar and India TV.
 To make matters more complicated, the head of Media Sarkar filed a defamation counterclaim against the AAP over disparaging SMS comments made by party supporters.

-Yes sir-e, a defamation stew is surely a’brewing down in India.
+Yes sir-e, a defamation stew is surely a’brewing.
 We’ll be keeping our eyes on this one.